caroso1222/carlos-roso-gatsby/content/blog/ctti-draft/index.md

 1. **Poker Chips:** Luigy works in a Casino and he gives customers poker chips in exchange of money.
 Find the minimum number of chips Luigy can use to match the customer requests.
 He has chips worth 100, 50, 25, 10, 5, 1.
 For example, for 126 Luigy should give 3 chips (100, 25, 1).

-2. **The wedding:** A palindrome is a word that reads equally backwards and forwards.
+2. A palindrome is a word that reads equally backwards and forwards.
 Given a list of words, find all the palindromes and group them by their containing letters.
 For example, list [aba, baa, acaca, cac, dda, b] should return the following groups [ aba ], [ acdca, cadac ], [ b ].
 Notice that, in the second group, all of the words use the letter a, c, and d.

-3. Lina and Carlos are getting married.
+3. **The wedding:** Lina and Carlos are getting married.
 They both have an invitee list.
 Find out if they both want to invite the exact same people.

-4. Given a mathematical operation.
+4. **Balanced Brackets:** Given a mathematical operation.
 Find out if the brackets are placed such that the equation is valid.
 There are 3 types of brackets: (,[,{.

 ### Solutions